oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/oci-speech-rest/oci-speech-rest.md

 Invoke Speech OCI REST APIs by clicking any one of the requests in the OCI SPEECH REST COLLECTION.

-Below in the example shown to invoke Create Transcription Job.

-Replace all <placeholder> values with the corresponding values of the job you want to create
+Below, in the example shown to invoke Create Transcription Job, replace all placeholder values with the corresponding values of the job you want to create
     ![](./images/postman-screenshot.png " ")

 OCI Speech Service EndPoints for all the services:
-NOTE: be sure to replace <placeholder> values with actual job values

 1. <u>Create Transcription Job</u>